Account-Based Marketing

 Pipeline is named.Your site should be too.

 Account-based marketing (ABM) that runs itself.
-Ploy resolves anonymous traffic to named accounts, drafts a personalized landing page for each one, and pushes intent into Attio, HubSpot, or Salesforce — while your team sleeps.
+Ploy resolves anonymous traffic to named accounts, drafts a personalized landing page for each one, and pushes intent into Attio or HubSpot — while your team sleeps.
 No ABM stack to configure.

 Trusted by high-horsepower founding teams at